 Pulled pork is appearing on more and more menus in gastropubs and upmarket food haunts.
 It’s delicious and easy as anything to make at home – I served this up at our annual family BBQ and it went down a storm.
 Serve it with salads and potato side dishes as a main course or with plenty of fried onions and crusty bread or wraps.
 It’s called pulled pork because it’s cooked long and slowly and becomes so tender you can pull it apart with a couple of forks.
 I use what my butcher calls pork butt and cook it in my slow cooker on low for about 8 hours.
 You could also cook it in a lidded casserole in the oven on a very low heat for the same amount of time.

-- Large joint of pork shoulder or butt end (roughly 5lbs), trimmed of rind.
+- A large joint of pork shoulder or butt end (roughly 5lbs), trimmed of the rind.
 Your butcher can do this for you.
-It needs to be able to fit into your crock pot or largest casserole dish.
+It needs to be able to fit into your crockpot or largest casserole dish.

 - Massage the dry rub mix into the pork and leave for a few hours.